drewbourne/hamcrest-as3/README.markdown

     * sameInstance, strictlyEqualTo - compare objects using ===
     * hasProperty - checks that a property exists and, optionally, that it matches the provided matcher
     * hasProperties - similar to hasProperty, but accepts a dictionary of properties and their associated matchers
+    * hasPropertyChain - checks that a chain of properties exist and optionally that the value matches a provided value
     * instanceOf - test type
     * notNullValue, nullValue - test for null